Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

-\subsubsection{Simulation setting two: $G = 3$.}
+\subsubsection{Simulation Setting Two: $G = 3$.}

-A second, similar simulation study was conducted for the case where a larger number of clusters was considered i.e. $G = 3$.
-Table $\ref{tab:sim case two tau results}$ presents the cluster probability estimates and associated standard errors, based on a single simulated data set under each of the models M5, M6, M7 and M8 with $n = 150$, for the JK, BS and WLBS methods.
-The performance of the three approaches in the $G = 3$ case is similar to that summarized at the end of Section \ref{sec:case one sim study results}.
-Interestingly however, the standard errors are larger in the WLBS case for M5 (non-overlapping clusters) than for M6 (overlapping clusters), which upon examination was due to poor clustering performance for the particular data set simulated under M5.
+A second, similar simulation setting was used to analyze performance for a larger number of clusters i.e. $G = 3$ multivariate Gaussian components.
+Table $\ref{tab:sim case two tau results}$ presents the cluster probability estimates and associated standard errors, based on a single simulated data set under each of the models M5, M6, M7 and M8 with $n = 150$, for the JK, BS, PB and WLBS methods.
+The performance of the four approaches in the $G = 3$ multivariate Gaussian components case is similar to that summarized at the end of Section \ref{sec:case one sim study results}.
+Interestingly, the standard errors are larger for M5 (non-overlapping clusters) than for M6 (overlapping clusters), which upon examination was due to poor clustering performance for the particular data set simulated under M5.

 Again, $1000$ data sets were then generated under each of the models M5, M6, M7 and M8.
 For each data set an approximate $95$\% confidence interval was formed for each model parameter.
 Table $\ref{tab:tau1_sim_study_table 2}$ reports the number of data sets for which the confidence interval contained the true $\tau_1$ value.
 Clearly coverage performance is poorer in the $G = 3$ setting than in the $G = 2$ setting (Table $\ref{tab:tau1_sim_study_table 1}$), possibly attributable to the small number of observations ($n = 150$) and the challenging simulation parameter settings.
+The JK approach performs best in this context, particularly for models M5 and M6 where the other approaches struggle in terms of coverage performance.
+The WLBS performs slightly better than the BS and PB in terms of coverage.
+Both the BS and the PB commonly yield non-fitting issues, which do not affect the JK and WLBS approaches.